 Not everyone visits Paskal Food Market to dine until the stomach can’t take it.
 Spend a laid-back evening with just a snack and a cup of coffee, it’s also a legit thing to do here.
 Pick a seat outdoor among thousands of little lamps which add a romantic vibe to the evening.
-Enjoy the cozy romantic setting and listen as the musicians play some ballads on the stage.
+Enjoy the cozy romantic live music and listen as the musicians play some ballads on the stage.

 Fountain of Hope

-Paskal Food Market has a koi pond with a fountain on it called the fountain of hope.
-Decorated with a European style, the fountain features a statue of a man holding a ring in his hand.
+Paskal Food Market has a koi pond with a fountain called the fountain of hope.
+Decorated in a European style, the fountain features a statue of a man holding a ring in his hand.
 A signboard stated that whoever is successful throw a coin through the ring will be granted a life of good luck.
 Accept the challenge, whether it’s true or not, a fulfilled wish wouldn’t hurt anybody.

 Visit The Mall

 Towering over Paskal Food Square, Paskal HyperSquare shopping mall is hard to ignore.
-It’s a mall also with an outdoor concept.
+It’s a mall with an outdoor concept.
 Here, shop among plenty of stores selling local and international brands.
 Shopping addicts would love fast fashion choices offered by international names.
 The mall also has a cinema and a trampoline park called AMPED.